Note Taking at Formal Employee Meetings

 Practice makes perfect!

-- A one hour practical session to give opportunity to take a range of notes: face to face; by telephone; on video call.
-Can our delegates concentrate and ensure key points are noted?
-Can our delegates take great notes?
+A practical session which will give you the opportunity to take a range of notes: face to face; by telephone; on video call.